 ‘I’m not sure they would agree with that,’ I said.

-‘That’s because most intellects fail to understand that enlightenment is not learning about the light, since the light is always present.
+‘That’s because most intellects fail to understand that enlightenment is not learning about the light since the light is always present.
 Rather it’s discovering the light by removing the fetters of darkness that we might see things as they are.
-Light never comes from the mind but the heart.
+The light never comes from the mind but the heart.
 The mind only gives form to the light when in union with the heart, but it is not the light.
 Remember what you told us about the voice you heard in the mountain meadows?’

 ‘Of course: nothingness, nothingness, nothingness!’

 That’s right; nothing is required, not more books, no more lectures… you need only allow.
 That, in essence, was the message of the message!

 ‘Somehow, I didn’t get that message.

 ‘This is the paradox,’ Eli said.
 ‘You first be willing to let go of what’s in the way.
 For example, you wished to learn about the meaning of life and so that’s why you studied philosophy.
 Yet you found that studying philosophy wasn’t enough.
 That’s because anyone who wishes to become enlightened must first be willing to surrender all their cherished beliefs in order to hear what the Spirit wishes to reveal.
 This requires deep reflection and focus, since there’s nothing more undisciplined than the separated ego-mind.’